saam-kavusi/ev-range-prediction/README.md

 ---

-## ⚠️ Important Design Decision: Notebook-Based Training
+## ⚠️ Design Decision: Notebook-Based Training

 Model training is intentionally performed in notebooks rather than a standalone training script.

-**Why?**
+**Why this matters**

-The EPA dataset contains many efficiency- and cost-derived features that can indirectly encode driving range.
-Training inside notebooks allows:
+The EPA dataset contains multiple efficiency- and cost-derived features that can indirectly encode EV range.
+Notebook-based training enables:

 - Explicit feature inspection
 - Manual leakage detection